 Always dreaming of an easy family holiday?
 It could be argued that life is a holiday here in Singapore, thanks to our endless sunshine, great attractions for families and kid-friendly restaurants – but it’s great to venture from the Little Red Dot, even if it is just to exchange one island for another.
-Long-haul journeys with the brood can be a bit of a challenge (so don’t miss our survival tips for plane trips with kids), but there’s no need to go far for a smashing holiday.
+Long-haul journeys with the brood can be a bit of a challenge (so don’t miss our survival tips for plane trips with kids) and clashing school breaks don’t help, but there’s no need to go far for a smashing holiday.
 Singapore is surrounded by isles and pulaus just perfect for a long weekend vacay.
 So pack your swimsuit and sarong and take your pick from some of our all-time favourite getaways from Singapore for families: no stopover required…

 Under 3 hours by ferry